Changing or ending employment on an Accredited Employer Work Visa?30 Jan 2026

-If you are holding an accredited employer work visa and are changing your employment role, employment location, employer, or any combination of these, then you may be able to just apply for a Variation of Conditions (VOC) of your existing visa to enable you to change your employment.
+If you are holding an Accredited Employer Work Visa (AEWV) and are changing your employment role, employment location, employer, or any combination of these, then you may be able to just apply for a Variation of Conditions (VOC) of your existing visa to enable you to change your employment (AEWV holders don’t need a Job Change if they move to a role with the same core duties and the same employer and location—for example, from adviser to senior adviser).

-To undertake a VOC, you must have a new job offer from an Immigration New Zealand (INZ) accredited employer, and the employer must have a valid job check approved from INZ for this role.
+To undertake a VOC, you must have a new job offer from an Immigration New Zealand (INZ) accredited employer, and the employer must have a valid Job Check approved from INZ for this role.
 The role must also be paid at the current market rate, and you must satisfy the requirements outlined in the job check approval.

-Job change VOC applications are not subject to any English language requirement.
+Job Change VOC applications are not subject to any English language requirement.

 A VOC application can be submitted online.
 You need to include in your application: